MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Quoting_Rules.md

 ## SHORT DESCRIPTION
-Describes rules for using single and double quotation marks in  Windows PowerShell�.
+Describes rules for using single and double quotation marks in  Windows PowerShellï¿½.

 ## LONG DESCRIPTION